New Zealand uses a risk-based approach.

-Both the Ministry for Primary Industries and the Department of Conservation have regulatory responsibilities for managing interactions between commercial fishing activities and associated non-commercial species.
+Both the Fisheries New Zealand and the Department of Conservation have regulatory responsibilities for managing interactions between commercial fishing activities and associated non-commercial species.

 New Zealand is often referred to as the seabird capital of the world – 96 breeding seabird taxa occur here.
 These include albatross, petrels, shearwaters, penguins, shags, and many others.
 For some species groups, the diversity found in New Zealand is greater than anywhere else in the world.

 Seabird interactions with commercial fishing activities are best understood for the longline and trawl fisheries.
-Across all New Zealand commercial fisheries for which information is available, annual potential seabird fatalities are estimated at between 11,900 and 17,500.
+Across all New Zealand commercial fisheries for which information is available, annual potential seabird fatalities are estimated at around 14,400.
 Estimated seabird captures in fisheries using the trawl and surface longline methods have decreased since the early 2000s.